[Click here for a table of contents to all my posts regarding Muscle & Shovel.]

 We are considering Michael Shank’s book Muscle and a Shovel.
 As I’ve said before, Shank has an obvious talent for story telling, and it’s a nicely told tale.

 The story begins with the author as a nominal Christian.
 He grew up in a Baptist Church, and although he’d said the “sinner’s prayer,” he’d never truly committed himself to Jesus.
 Nonetheless, he considered himself saved.

 As the story proceeds, he ultimately converts and joins a Church of Christ and finds a new dedication and level of commitment.
 And each chapter describes his discussions with others about Christianity and the superiority of the (conservative or mainline) Church of Christ point of view over the views of “the denominations.”

 A couple of notes on my vocabulary.

-First, I’m going to break the grammatical rule on starting sentences with a capital letter, fully aware that this would have cost me a letter grade in Ms. Brittain’s sixth grade class, for reasons that should become clear.
+First, for reasons that should become clear, I’m going to break the grammatical rule on starting sentences with a capital letter, fully aware that this would have cost me a letter grade in Ms. Brittain’s sixth grade class.

 “Church of Christ” or “Churches of Christ” means the Yellow Pages Churches of Christ, a product of the American Restoration Movement or Stone-Campbell Movement.
 Many congregations prefer to use “church of Christ,” violating elementary rules of grammar to claim not to be a denomination, but I use the capital “C” because Ms. Brittain insisted that proper nouns should be capitalized.